OAA is home to many experienced and enthusiastic individuals to encompass a truly dynamic staff.

 Anni’s coaching superpower is her loud voice and positive attitude.

-Tyler started teaching himself gymnastics skills when he was 16 and started working at OAA in September 2021.
+I started teaching myself gymnastics skills when I was 16 and started working at OAA in September 2021.

-He coaches because he loves to see the confidence boost in athletes when they achieve their goals.
-His favourite part of coaching is watching students fall in love with a new skill.
+I coach because I love to see the confidence boost in athletes when they achieve their goals.
+My favourite part of coaching is watching students fall in love with a new skill.

 Naomi started gymnastics when she was 2 and started coaching in 2019.